 - Do I have enough life insurance?

 Even if you never buy a different vehicle or live in the same house for decades, life insurance is reason enough to schedule that meeting with your agent.
-A one-on-one conversation lets you consider those deeper questions about insurance that helps provide for loved ones in case of loss.
+A one-on-one conversation lets you consider those deeper questions about insurance that helps provide for loved ones if the insured passes away.
 For instance, the age of your children, the amount of time left on your mortgage and your retirement investment strategy may all play a role in how much life insurance you really need.

 - What is an umbrella policy?

 An umbrella policy is another term for a personal liability umbrella policy.
 Discuss with your agent whether you need more coverage than what your existing policies cover and whether a PLUP is the answer.